snowdriftcoop/snowdrift/BUILD.md

 Once the dependencies are installed, clone the Snowdrift code to your computer.

-We primarily use a completely free/libre/open host for our code:
+We primarily use a completely FLO (Free/Libre/Open) host for our code:
 [git.gnu.io/snowdrift/snowdrift].
 For convenience and redundancy, we also mirror at [GitHub], a popular but proprietary platform.